Devil Lady

-Devil Lady, known in Japan as Devilman Lady (デビルマンレディー, Debiruman Redī), is a 1997 manga series written and illustrated by Go Nagai.
-It is the sequel to Devilman.
+Devil Lady, known in Japan as Devilman Lady (デビルマンレディー, Debiruman Redī), is a Japanese manga series written and illustrated by Go Nagai.
+It is the sequel to Devilman, and is one of two alternate sequels to the original manga following Violence Jack in 1973, taking place in an alternate Earth after the conclusion of the original Devilman story.
 It was originally serialized by Kodansha from January 1997 to July 2000 in the magazine Weekly Morning, and later collected in 17 volumes.
 The story follows Jun Fudo, a model who can transform into the powerful Devil Lady and protects humanity from devil beasts and their creations.

-The manga was adapted into a twenty-six episode anime series by TMS Entertainment from 1998–1999, which was released in the US by ADV Films in 2003–2004, and later available through streaming by Midnight Pulp.
+The manga was adapted into a twenty-six episode anime series by TMS Entertainment from 1998 to 1999, which was released in the US by ADV Films in 2003–2004, and later available through streaming by Midnight Pulp.
 A manga crossover with Cutie Honey, another Nagai series, was published in 2013 under the title Cutie Honey vs. Devilman Lady.